cloudfoundry-community/bosh-softlayer-tools/ci/README.md

   ```
   $ vagrant init softlayer.box
   ```
-  - You can create your own box file by following the README [here](https://github.com/audiolize/vagrant-softlayer/tree/master/example_box) or use the existing `ci/softlayer.box` in the current project.
+  - You can create your own box file by following the README [here](https://github.com/audiolize/vagrant-softlayer/tree/master/example_box) or use the existing [softlayer.box](softlayer.box)

 * Edit the `Vagrantfile` to reflect your specific provider needs:
   ```ruby